RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Board/Board.md

 ## Updating item's category using Board Component
 One of the key benefits of using a Board Component is the ability to update an item's selected choice field by a simple drag and drop.

 For instance - imagine you are a Project Manager, going through the Task Items on the Board.
-You need to update a task from _Not Started_ **TO** _In progress_.
+You need to update a task from **Not Started** to **In progress**.
 You can simply do it by dragging and dropping the task in the category.

 Refer to the below image.
 The task titled - "Onboard staff to new machine operation" has a status - **Not Started**.
 It is dragged and dropped in the In progress category and observe that the status in the item card changes to **In progress**